BradleyCodeU/bradleycodeu.github.io/_apcsp/py/111PyValidNumber.md

 ## In this project, you will define a function that requires one argument (myNumber) and returns True or False if the number is valid.

 Pick ONE of these:
   - "What year were you born?" will only accept numbers 1900-2019
   - "What is your ZIP code?" will only accept numbers [00501](https://www.google.com/search?q=lowest+zip+code+number)-[99950](https://www.google.com/search?q=highest+zip+code+number)
   - "On a scale of 1-10, how much swag do you have?" will only accept numbers 1-10
   - "How many weeks until summer break?" will only accept numbers 0-52
   - "What year was your fav movie released?" will only accept numbers [1894](https://www.google.com/search?q=first+edison+film+released)-2019
   - "How many days until summer break?" will only accept numbers 0-366
   - "What is your graduation year?" will only accept numbers 1900-2023
   - "How many pets do you have?" will only accept numbers 0-100
   - "What month were you born?" will only accept numbers 1-12
   - "On a scale of 1-5, how would you rate your day so far?" will only accept numbers 1-5
   - "What is your resting heart rate?" will only accept numbers 35-200
   - "How many Infinity Stones do you have?" will only accept numbers 0-6

+Directions:

 1. You MUST define a function called validNumber that requires one argument: myNumber.
 For this example, I will only accept numbers 1900-2019.
   - Convert myNumber to an int